m4rcelnoel/ring-off/README.md

 > **Optional services:** `go2rtc` (live streaming) and `recorder` (clip recording) are included by default.
 If you don't need one of them, comment out or remove its block in `docker-compose.yml`.

-**4. Open the web UI and log in with your Ring account**
+**4. Authenticate ring-mqtt with your Ring account (port 55123)**

-> **This step is required.** ring-mqtt needs a Ring OAuth token before it can connect to your devices.
-No cameras will appear until you complete the login.
+> **This step is required on first run.** ring-mqtt needs a Ring OAuth token before it can connect to your devices.
+No cameras will appear until this is done.

-Navigate to **http://localhost:8080** (or your server's IP) and enter your Ring email and password.
+Navigate to **http://\<your-server-ip\>:55123** and log in with your Ring email and password.
 If your account uses two-factor authentication, you will be prompted for the code.

-After a successful login the refresh token is saved to `data/ring-mqtt/config.json` and ring-mqtt is restarted automatically.
-Wait a few seconds — cameras will appear once ring-mqtt connects to the Ring API.
+After a successful login the token is saved to `data/ring-mqtt/config.json` and ring-mqtt connects to the Ring API automatically.
+You only need to do this once — the token persists across restarts.

+**5. Open the Ring Off web UI**

+Navigate to **http://\<your-server-ip\>:8080**.
+Wait a few seconds after the ring-mqtt login — cameras will appear automatically once ring-mqtt has connected and published device state via MQTT.

 ---